mariolambrette/AnimalTrackR/README.md

 - **image_width:** The width of the image
 - **image_height:** The height of the image

-*Note that all units are in pixels and as is the default in computer vision the origin for coordinates is the top left corner of the image*
+*Note that all units are in pixels and, as is the default in computer vision, the origin for coordinates is the top left corner of the image*

 If you have used a different annotation tool, or have pre-existing annotations you will need to convert the annotations into this csv